Hundreds of millions of Americans have received initial doses of a COVID-19 vaccine.

 - The SARS-CoV-2 virus that causes COVID-19 has changed enough that another dose of vaccine is needed to protect against it.

-The COVID-19 vaccines are safe and effective in preventing serious infections from SARS-CoV-2 and its variants, including the Delta variant.
+The COVID-19 vaccines are safe and effective in preventing serious infections from SARS-CoV-2 and its variants, including the Delta and Omicron variants.
 However, it is still possible to get infected and to spread the virus — even if you’ve been vaccinated.

 Will There Be a COVID-19 Booster Shot?

-On Aug.
-12 and Aug.
-13, 2021, the U.S. Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC) announced that immunocompromised people who received the first two doses of the Pfizer or Moderna COVID-19 vaccines were eligible for an additional dose of those vaccines.
+Immunocompromised people who received the first two doses of the Pfizer or Moderna COVID-19 vaccines are eligible for an additional dose of those vaccines.

 Immunocompromised people have a medical condition or treatment that impairs their immune system’s ability to fight the virus.
 Their immune system also may not have had a strong response to the initial vaccine series.